Nothing but Trouble (1991 film): Plot

+After the two report their ordeal to the authorities, the police prepare a large-scale raid of Judge Valkenheiser's courthouse.
+Chris and Diane are asked to accompany the police to Valkenvania only to discover that the troopers involved are fully aware of and allied with Judge Valkenheiser due to his ability to swiftly handle undesirables.
+Just as the combined forces are about to dispatch Chris and Diane for knowing too much, the massive underground coal fires roar out of control, finally destroying the courthouse, and the duo successfully escapes from the ensuing chaos.

+In Brazil, Dennis, now the Squiriniszus' personal security detail and Renalda's lover, vows to shield the siblings from harm.
+Back in New York, Diane awakens Chris to the news broadcast of the Valkenvania disaster.
+Chris spots Judge Valkenheiser rummaging through the debris where he announces that he and the rest of his family survived.
+Brandishing Chris's driver's license, Judge Valkenheiser announces that they plan to move in with "grandson" Chris, who panickily flees the scene, leaving a cartoonish hole in the wall.

 Cast

+Dan's brother Peter makes a cameo early in the film as the doorman Mike.
+Dan's and Peter's father P.H.
+Aykroyd and Dan's daughter Danielle appear as porch people alongside Richard Kruk, producer Robert K. Weiss, and Dan's father-in-law Earl Dixon.
+Rap group Digital Underground has a minor role.

 Style and interpretation

 Entertainment Weekly, Vibe and Den of Geek described the film as a horror comedy.
 The Los Angeles Times critic Peter Rainer wrote, "The intention seems to be a slap-happy cross between Psycho and Abbott and Costello Meet Frankenstein".
 Lou Cedrone, writing for the Baltimore Sun, said that the film "plays like a comedy version of the Texas Chainsaw Massacre films."
 Candice Russel, writing for the Sun-Sentinel, called Nothing but Trouble a "variation on The Rocky Horror Picture Show".
-The film's humor was described by critics as deriving from gross-out humor and sketch comedy.
-Nathan Rabin interpreted the film's plot as "[tapping] into a fear common among wealthy Manhattan yuppies: that once they leave the cozy confines of the five boroughs, inbred hillbillies will try to kill them for being wealthy Manhattan yuppies."
+The film's humor was described by critics as deriving from gross-out and sketch comedy.
+Nathan Rabin interpreted the plot as "[tapping] into a fear common among wealthy Manhattan yuppies: that once they leave the cozy confines of the five boroughs, inbred hillbillies will try to kill them for being wealthy Manhattan yuppies."